-Some antivirus software can have a detrimental effect on the performance of ASP.NET applications, including Sitecore.
-We recommend that you use only antivirus scanners that are certified for your operating system.
+Some antivirus software can have a detrimental effect on the performance of ASP.NET applications including Sitecore.
+It's recommended that you use only antivirus scanners that are certified for the operating system that you use.

 For more information about the certified products, see the Windows Server Catalog website.